kord-network/go-kord/cwr/README.md

 ## Overview

-This module convert CWR transactions ,as appears in CWR formatted files, to META objects and index these with certain keys.
+This module converts CWR transactions, as appears in CWR formatted files, to META objects and index these with certain keys.

-The `Converter` type is used to read a CWR file , convert to META objects and append to a META stream.
+The `Converter` type is used to read a CWR file, convert to META objects and append to a META stream.
 It is done in 2 phases:

 Phase 1 -